SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Spectrum_Simulation.md

   - *Band*: A set of 8 spikes spread over the trace window, simulating a band with several channels.

-- **Floor**: A single line in the lower part of the trace window, simulating no available signals or carriers.
+  - *Floor*: A single line in the lower part of the trace window, simulating no available signals or carriers.

+  - *Frequencydependent*: An asymmetrical trace with five carriers, spread over the trace window, which have a different bandwidth but all have the same amplitude.

 - **Noise**: Allows you to disable noise in the simulated pattern.

-- **Noise depth**: Allows you to modify the amount of random noise added to the simulated pattern, so that you can for instance simulate environments with poor reception.
+- **Noise Depth**: Allows you to modify the amount of random noise added to the simulated pattern, so that you can for instance simulate environments with poor reception.

 ### Tracking